Plugins

 Community plugins

-• Hex-Rays plugins repository: To access a vast collection of community-developed plugins, visit our plugins repository.
-Here, you can explore additional plugins you may want to install, submit your own, and even participate in our annual plugin contest.
+• Hex-Rays plugins repository: To access a vast collection of community-developed plugins, visit plugins.hex-rays.com.

 Creating your own plugins

-Do you want to create custom plugins and wonder where to start?
+Do you want to create advanced custom plugins and need more low-level control?
 Check our tutorials based on the language of your choice:

 What's next?